gibr098/Iot-Group-Project/first_delivery/Technology.md

 ### Environmental monitoring System

 **Environmental Monitoring System** is the main component of the project.
-The main purpose of this system is to collect environmental data from the sensors placed in feasible location of the building and send it through the **Ground Server** to the cloud server and then take actions by sending commands to suitable actuators.
+The main purpose of this system is to collect environmantal data from the sensors placed in feasible location of the building and send it through the **Ground Server** to the cloud server and then take actions by sending commands to suitable actuators.

 ### Ground Server